NICO Holdings

 NICO Holdings plc is a diversified financial services group and is listed on the Malawi Stock Exchange.
+The NICO group sponsored the Malawi national netball team in 2025/26.

 Overview

 NICO Holdings' headquarters are in Blantyre, Malawi, with operating presence in six African countries i.e. Malawi, Zambia, Tanzania, Uganda, Mozambique and Zimbabwe.
 The group offers a wide range of financial products and services which include: asset management, life assurance, retirement planning, general insurance, health insurance, banking, information technology and property management.

 NICO Holdings was founded in 1971 as a short-term insurance company called National Insurance Company Limited.
 NICO became the first company to be listed on the Malawi Stock Exchange in 1996.
 Since then, the group has listed two of its subsidiaries on the stock market i.e. NBS Bank Plc in 2007 and ICON Properties Plc in 2019.

 Member companies

 The companies that compose the NICO Holdings are organised into five divisions and include, but are not limited, to the following: